 Other elected officials also govern Wythe County and are prescribed in the Virginia Constitution.

 The Clerk of Circuit Court is responsible for over 800 individual duties in the Code of Virginia.
 Ranging from Probate Judge to Custodian of Court Cases and Land Records, this office has a broad bearing in each Virginia county.
 The current Clerk of Circuit Court is Jeremiah Musser.

 The Commissioner of Revenue is the chief local official charged with assessing property and administering revenue laws.
 Property, tools, machinery, and more, are assessed under the auspices of the Commissioner of Revenue.
 Faye Barker is the current Commissioner of Revenue for Wythe County.

 In Virginia, the Treasurer in a given county is in charge of receiving, accounting for, and disbursing money.
 This involves tax collections, the fiduciary care of revenue and cash assets, and ultimately the use of those moneys.
 Lori Guynn is Wythe County’s Treasure.

 Virginia’s Sheriffs are the only elected law enforcement officers in the state.
 Their duties range generally from law enforcement (patrol, traffic, investigations, etc.), court service (security and civil process), and (in some jurisdictions) administration of a jail.
 Currently Wythe County’s Sheriff is Keith Dunagan.

 Each county and independent city in Virginia elects a constitutional officer called the Commonwealth’s Attorney.
 The Commonwealth’s Attorney is responsible prosecuting crimes within the given jurisdiction.
-Gerald Mabe, II, serves as Wythe County’s current Commonwealth’s Attorney.
+Mike Jones serves as Wythe County’s current Commonwealth’s Attorney.